-On call-up, always use the call sign of the station called.
+On call-up, always use the call sign of the station called followed by your call sign.

 Example: "SUDBURY RADIO, STAFF FOUR SIX."

 If you do not receive a response to your call-up, wait a reasonable amount of time and call again.